Written by Barkman Concrete Published on January 6th, 2023

 Presenting our new Advanced Paver Calculator

 Creating complex designs is easy with our new RisiStone Advanced Paver Calculator.
 The first thing you will appreciate with this tool is how simple the layout is.
-You’ll primarily find yourself working with is the green paver layout tools and light blue object layout tools.
-The green menu is for laying down anything that is a paver or a slab, and the light blue menu is for placing objects that are going to be subtracted from your paver or slab, such as a pool.
+You’ll primarily work with the green paver layout tools and light blue object layout tools.
+The green menu is for laying down anything that is a paver or a slab, and the light blue menu is for placing objects that will be subtracted from your paver or slab, such as a pool.

-We loved using this tool so much that we created four short tutorials for helping people get started.
+We loved using this tool so much that we created four short tutorials to help people get started.
 You can watch the tutorials with the link below.

 4. Implement Your Plan

 So you’ve made a plan and are now ready for the final stage — implementation!
 This stage can also be helpful to finalize the decision on whether it makes sense to complete the whole project at once or whether to split it up into stages.
-Assess the scope of the project on whether you plan on doing it yourself or hiring someone to do it for you.
-Generally speaking, the cost of labour is 60-80% of your project cost.
+Assess the project’s scope on whether you plan on doing it yourself or hiring someone to do it for you.
+Generally speaking, the labour cost is 60-80% of your project cost.
 Getting the price of the Barkman products that you want for your project can be done through your nearest Barkman dealer.

-If you decide on hiring a contractor to help with your project, here are a few tips that can help make the process go smoothly.
+If you decide to hire a contractor to help with your project, here are a few tips to help make the process go smoothly.

 - Communication is key.
 Clearly explain what you want, and ensure that they understand.
 What are their payment terms?
 Are you okay if the project goes over budget?
 Do they offer insurance?
 Who will be my contact person?
 When will be the start and end date?
 Even if a question seems obvious, it is important to communicate it.